Mitch Halpern: Reputation

 Before his untimely death in 2000, Mitch Halpern was considered "a rising star" in the sport.
 Veteran boxing referee Joe Cortez remarked that he considered Halpern one of boxing's top referees — which appeared to be a common sentiment in the industry.
 One boxing promoter commented that Halpern "never lost control in the ring".
 Achieving this requires that a referee maintain respect from the fighters and their corners, and is not swayed into not doing the right thing by politics or audience sentiment.
 It also involves intelligence to "read a fight" and understand the psychology of a fight's dynamics, which moves very quickly.
 Dr. Elias Ghanem, who was chairman of the Nevada State Athletic Commission when Halpern died, characterized him as "a real brave referee."

 Death

-Halpern died on August 20, 2000 in his south Las Vegas home from a self-inflicted gunshot wound to the head.
+Halpern died on August 20, 2000, in his south Las Vegas home from a self-inflicted gunshot wound to the head.
 He was 33 years old.
 Detectives at the scene did not give details, except to say that there were two other people in the house at the time.
 Halpern had been engaged to be married when he died.
 Many boxing insiders upon hearing of Halpern's death expressed shock because Halpern had a reputation for being collected and not impulsive.
 For instance, boxing promoter and president of Top Rank, Bob Arum, said that he was "flabbergasted": "I don't think he had an enemy.
 He was such a stable, rational personality — cool under pressure, unflappable; adding, "A lot of people, myself included, felt he was the best around.
 Nobody ever questioned his integrity."
-Halpern was survived by his parents and the daughter of a previous marriage.

-Halpern is interred at Pacific View Memorial Park in Corona del Mar, Orange County, California.